Sensory Glove-Based Surgical Robot User Interface

-The proposed system is inexpensive as it uses off-the-shelf components and it dramatically reduces space requirements.
-It demonstrates how modalities such as vibrotactile feedback can efficiently provide additional information to the surgeon without cluttering the visual field.
+The proposed system is inexpensive, as it uses off-the-shelf components, and it dramatically reduces space requirements.
+Our work also demonstrates how modalities such as vibrotactile feedback can efficiently provide additional information to the surgeon without cluttering the visual field.
 Finally, the proposed architecture allows for rapid prototyping and opens opportunities for further innovations in the design of surgical robot interfaces.